-Last month, The Monkees’ first-ever Christmas album, 2018's Christmas Party, was issued on 180-gram vinyl for the first time by Rhino Records in a few different formats:
+Last month, The Monkees’ first-ever holiday album, 2018's Christmas Party, was issued on 180-gram vinyl by Rhino Records in multiple formats:

 Black 180-gram vinyl (at most retailers)